Seeking the Truths of Shakespeare and his Sonnets

 Q7: Does the inferred biography imply that Shakespeare was homosexual?

-A7: It suggests that, at a time when the business of the London playhouses was disabled (and when there were no unemployment or social security benefits), Shakespeare had a complex relationship with Wriothesley, the physical aspect of which was infrequent and ultimately unsatisfying.
+A7: It suggests that, at a time when the business of the London playhouses was disabled (and when there were few welfare benefits), Shakespeare had a complex relationship with Wriothesley, the physical aspect of which was infrequent and ultimately unsatisfying.
 It also suggests that Shakespeare was strongly drawn to sex with women.
 On these bases, the poet appears to have been essentially heterosexual in his tastes, though (with the need to survive and the drive to prosper) prepared to do what he thought to be necessary to secure Wriothesley's patronage.
 Read more here.

 Q8: Why is the probability of biography in the Sonnets not yet generally accepted?